Build a Chrome Extension in a Day or Two with Claude Code

 What you'll build

-Chrome extensions are the most underrated weekend project.
-Manifest v3 has a sharp learning curve, but Claude Code knows it cold.
-Pick one site or one task, write a content script, add a small popup, store settings in chrome.storage.sync, and ship to the web store.
+Chrome extensions are the most underrated weekend project and one of the best first paid products a builder can ship.
+Manifest v3 has a sharp learning curve, but Claude Code knows it cold - ask it to scaffold a wxt project and you have hot-reload, TypeScript, and a working content script in minutes.
+Pick one site or one task, write the content script with a MutationObserver, add a small React popup, store settings in chrome.storage.sync, and submit to the web store.
 The whole thing fits in a long Saturday.

 What you're building